-- Sense of Safety & Beyond Activity book Page 12.
-Available online to print for each student: rocketrules.org/xxxxxxxxxx)verify - Crayons and pencils - Overhead projection of activity (optional) - Write these words on the board: GET AWAY FROM DANGER
+- Sense of Safety & Beyond!
+Activity Book Page 12.
+Available online to print for each student: TOOL KIT: https://rocketrules.org/sense-of-safety-and-beyond-materials/ - Crayons and pencils - Overhead projection of activity (optional) - Write these words on the board: GET AWAY FROM DANGER